forcedotcom/packaging/messages/messages.md

 When calculating the number of items to be included in query "%s", when formatted, was too long.
 The item was (truncated): %s with a length of %s.
 The maximum length of items, when formatted is %s.

+# unableToFindPackageWithId

+Unable to find Package with Id: "%s"